rlafuente/thonny-shoebot/README.md

-# thonny-py5mode
+# thonny-shoebot

-*A py5 plug-in for Thonny*
+*A Shoebot plug-in for Thonny*

-Use the [Thonny Python IDE](https://thonny.org/) as a Processing PDE alternative for creative coding. *Thonny-py5mode* is a plug-in that installs and configures Thonny for use with [py5](http://py5.ixora.io/), a Python (3.8+) framework that leverages Processing's core libraries.
+Use the [Thonny Python IDE](https://thonny.org/) as an editor for [Shoebot](https://shoebot.net) scripts. *Thonny-shoebot* is a plug-in that configures Thonny for use with Shoebot, a Python (3.8+) framework for creative coding vector graphics and animations using a set of simple Python commands.

 ## Instructions